austintgriffith/poor-mans-abi-decode/README.md

-# poor-mans-abi-decode
+# Poor Man's DecodeABI()

 Normally you have to cut up a byte array using a bunch of lines of assembly.

-Here is a way to easily split up a byte array by 'calling' address(this) in Solidity: Poor Man's DecodeABI()
+Here is a way to easily split up a byte array by 'calling' address(this) in Solidity!